-If your business wishes to hire an EU or non-EU worker in the United Kingdom from 1 January 2021, then you will need to secure a Sponsor Licence from the Home Office’s UK Visas & Immigration Section (UKV&I).
+If your business wishes to hire migrant workers from overseas, then you will need to secure a Sponsor Licence from the Home Office’s UK Visas & Immigration Section (UKV&I).

 Consider this a contract between your company and the government to guarantee that you will adhere to the compliance duties associated with sponsoring migrant workers.